mdn/houdini-examples/typedOM/reference/README.md

 #### CSSImageValue

-At the time of writing return CSSStyleValue
+At the time of writing returns CSSStyleValue

 #### CSSNumericValue